JaredBoehm/jsrs/README.md

 # jSRS

-Disclaimer: Currently a work in progress, MVP planned for June 30th.
+Disclaimer: Currently a work in progress, and currently on the back burner until I finish up some other projects.

 ## Description